renpy/renpy/sphinx/source/cds.rst

         When called, this parses the current line as a Ren'Py script statement, generating an error if this is not possible.
-This method returns an opaque object that can be returned from get_next() or passed to :func:`renpy.jump` or :func:`renpy.call`.
+This method returns an opaque object that can be returned from the `next` function passed to :func:`renpy.register_statement`, or passed
+        to :func:`renpy.jump` or :func:`renpy.call`.
 This object should not be stored except as part of the parse result of the statement.